-Article 12 (Functions)
+Article 12: Functions

-The Commission shall perform the following functions: <Amended by Act No. 9968, Jan.
-25, 2010>
+The Commission shall perform the following functions:

-1. Formulating and implementing policies to protect people's rights, remedy people's rights and interests, and combat corruption;

-2. Investigating and handling complaints and grievances of the people, recommending related rectification or submitting opinions related to those complaints;

-3. If the improvement of relevant administrative systems and of the operation thereof is deemed necessary in the course of handling complaints, recommendation for, or submission of opinions on, such improvement;

-4. Examining the current state of affairs and evaluating the results of complaints and improvement of administrative systems handled by the Commission;

-5. Formulating anti-corruption policies and making corruption preventing recommendations to assist public organizations to strengthen their system and policies, and examining the current state of affairs of public organizations for that purpose;

-6. Examining the current state of affairs and evaluating the progress of policy steps, which public organizations have taken to prevent corruption;

-7. Making and implementing plans for education and promotion to fight corruption and protect people's rights and interests

-8. Cooperating with and supporting individuals, corporations and organizations related to the activities of the Commission, including helping non-profit private organizations with their anti-corruption activities;

-9. Promoting international cooperation related to the Commission

-10. Providing information on procedures to make a corruption report and counseling and receiving reports;

-11. Protecting and rewarding those who have reported suspected corruption;

-12. Examining corruption-causing factors in Acts and subordinate statutes;

-13. Collecting, managing and analyzing data and materials regarding the prevention of corruption and protection of rights and interests

-14. Ensuring the implementation of the Code of Conduct for Public Organization Employees, receiving and processing reports of violation whereof, and protecting those who submitted such reports;

-15. Providing guidance and counseling related to the filing of complaints, and checking and notifying how submitted complaints are handled;

-16. Operating integrated on-line citizen participation portals, and establishing and operating the government call-center handling civil applications;

-17. Cooperating, assisting and educating with regard to the activities of each Local Ombudsman;

-18. Arbitrating and mediating matters related to conflicts of a majority of people, and investigating and handling complaints of businesses to resolve their difficulties;

-19. Handling matters with regard to the operation of the Central Administrative Appeals Commission according to the Administrative Appeals Act;

-20. Handling matters within the jurisdiction of the Commission provided for by other Acts and subordinate statutes and

-21. Handling matters that the Prime Minister put on the agenda of the Commission to enhance people's rights and interests.
+- 1. Formulating and implementing policies to protect people's rights, remediate people's rights and interests, and combat corruption; - 2.
+Investigating and handling complaints and grievances of the people, recommending related rectification or submitting opinions related to those complaints; - 3.
+If the improvement of relevant administrative systems and of the operation thereof is deemed necessary in the course of handling complaints, recommendation for, or submission of opinions on, such improvement; - 4.
+Investigating actual conditions and evaluating the results of complaints and improvement of administrative systems handled by the Commission; - 5.
+Formulating anti-corruption policies and making corruption preventing recommendations to assist public organizations to strengthen their system and policies, and conducting fact-finding investigations on public organizations for that purpose; - 6.
+Surveying the actual state and evaluating the progress of policy steps, which public organizations have taken to prevent corruption; - 7.
+Making and implementing plans for education and promotion to fight corruption and protect people's rights and interests; - 8.
+Cooperating with and supporting individuals, corporations and organizations related to the activities of the Commission, including helping non-profit private organizations with their anti-corruption activities; - 9.
+Promoting international cooperation related to the Commission; - 10.
+Providing information on corruption report and counseling and receiving reports; - 11.
+Protecting and rewarding those who have reported suspected corruption; - 12.
+Examining corruption-causing factors in Acts and subordinate statutes; - 13.
+Collecting, managing and analyzing data and materials regarding the prevention of corruption and protection of rights and interests; - 14.
+Ensuring the implementation of the Code of Conduct for Public Organization Employees, receiving and processing reports of violation whereof, and protecting those who submitted such reports; - 15.
+Providing guidance and counseling related to the filing of complaints, and checking and notifying how submitted complaints are handled; - 16.
+Operating integrated on-line citizen participation portals, and establishing and operating the government call-center handling civil applications; - 17.
+Cooperating, assisting and educating with regard to the activities of each Local Ombudsman; - 18.
+Arbitrating and settling matters related to conflicts of a majority of people, and investigating and handling complaints of businesses to resolve their difficulties; - 19.
+Handling matters with regard to the operation of the Administrative Appeals Commission under the Prime Minister's Office according to the Administrative Appeals Act; - 20.
+Addressing matters within the jurisdiction of the Commission provided for by other Acts and subordinate statutes; and - 21.
+Addressing matters that the Prime Minister put on the agenda of the Commission to enhance people's rights and interests.

-Article 13 (Composition of the Commission)
+Article 13: Composition of the Commission